moutansos/mineman/README.md

 2. Then download MineMan from github as a zip file
 3. Extract the zip file to a location where you want it.
 4. start the app by double clicking the file: main.py
-5. Backup your original minecraft data in the options menu!
+5. Backup your original Minecraft data in the options menu!
 	It will be overwritten otherwise!
 6. Please keep in mind this program is in active development